MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming was once considered a hobby, not a profession.
+Programming language Cobol was designed to be English-like so it could be read by business people, not just computer scientists.